liamge/liamge.github.io/_posts/2017-06-23-political-comments.md

 Makes a lot of sense, these are pretty charged and polarizing words.
 That's pretty encouraging that our model can pick up on all of this from just word counts!

 Now let's see what ensembling our three models gets us.
+It may alleviate this underprediction problem.

 ```
 from sklearn.ensemble import VotingClassifier